 Wal-Mart Stores, Inc.

-“The expansion of the James City Distribution center will provide Wal-Mart the opportunity to better serve the growing number of Wal-Mart customers who shop at our stores in the Mid-Atlantic region,” said Rollin Ford, Executive Vice President of Logistics and Supply Chain.
-“This is a significant project that represents our continued commitment to Virginia as a partner in both economic development and community.”
+“The Louisa County food distribution center will provide Wal-Mart the opportunity to better serve the growing number of Wal-Mart customers who shop for groceries at our stores in the eastern United States,” said Rollin Ford, senior vice president of logistics for Wal-Mart.
+“It is a significant project that represents our continued commitment to Virginia as a partner in both economic development and community.”

 “It is great to see Wal-Mart continuing to invest in the Commonwealth’s pro-business climate,” said Secretary of Commerce and Trade Barry E. DuVal.
 “Once again, Virginia’s strategic location proves beneficial to companies in need of distribution facilities.”

 "Louisa County is excited that Wal-Mart will build a major distribution center here," said C. Edward Kube Jr., chairman of the Louisa County Board of Supervisors.
 "This validates the Board's number one priority of economic development.
 Wal-Mart's investment at Zion Crossroads will provide jobs for Louisa residents and additional tax revenues."